landsites/aigent.city/README.md

 ## Agent Details

 ### AIFAIR Details
-**Fairlaunch with Slow Release Token Supply Reserves**
+**Fair-Launch with Slow Release Token Supply Reserves**

 - **Overview:**
-  AIFAIR uses a unique fairlaunch mechanism where 99% of tokens reside in a single-sided liquidity (SSLiq) reserve (named WhaleX) with only 1% initially available on the DEX.
+  AIFAIR uses a unique fair-launch mechanism where 99% of tokens reside in a single-sided liquidity (SSLiq) reserve (named WhaleX) with only 1% initially available on the DEX.
 This limits bot activity and curbs early accumulation.

 - **Key Features:**
   - **On-Demand Supply:** Tokens are released only upon purchase, at a rate of 0.3% per day over 330 days.